husensofteng/ProteoWorks/Workshop1/README.md

 Recent Search Algorithms
 ----

-### Open-pFind (open database search)
+### Open-pFind (open database search): Rui, Maan, Yanbo
-windows-based and requires
+windows-based, 64-bit only, require activation to run

-finished running (49mins) on 2 cores
+finished running in : 49mins  (using 2 cores)

-accepts mzML and raw files, no decoy is needed.
+accepts as input: mzML, raw, MGF or WIFF files, no decoy database is needed.

+Detailed parameters and results are found in pFind3 directory.

 ### MSFragger (open database search): Taner, Mattias V, Tanvir
 Java-based